 The Ohio Revised Code places over two hundred separate duties upon the Fayette County Probate Court.
 Those duties range from issuing marriage licenses to overseeing testamentary trusts valued in millions of dollars.
-The following is a brief outline of some of the duties of the court.

 Marriage Law Changes

 The Fayette County Probate Court issues marriage licenses to Fayette County, Ohio residents who wish to marry within the State of Ohio, and for those out-of-state residents wishing to marry in Fayette County, Ohio.

 - Local Rules (PDF) are reviewed by the Fayette County Bar Association, adopted by the Fayette County Probate Court, and filed with the Supreme Court of Ohio on or before February 1st annually.

 - Please be advised that the Court may make changes at any time.
 You are encouraged to check with the Probate Court or the Supreme Court of Ohio to determine if there have been any interim changes.